Ulrich Arnswald: Biography

 Raised in Ettlingen (Baden), where he also completed his secondary education, Arnswald pursued studies in economics, political science, and philosophy at the Ruprecht Karl University of Heidelberg, the Université Paris-Dauphine, the University of Kent in Canterbury, and the London School of Economics and Political Science (LSE), one of the 17 member institutions of the federal University of London.
 He was awarded his doctorate summa cum laude from the Karlsruhe Institute of Technology (KIT).

 Arnswald has held professional roles at Eisai Co.
 Ltd. in Tokyo and the German-Irish Chamber of Industry and Commerce in Dublin.
 He has undertaken research and served as a visiting lecturer at several academic institutions, including St. Catharine's College, University of Cambridge (1999), the Middle East Technical University in Ankara (2001), the Wittgenstein Archive at the University of Bergen (2003), the University of Oslo (2004), the International Research Center for Social and Ethical Questions (ifz) in Salzburg (2014), the Bauhaus-University Weimar and the Buchenwald and Mittelbau-Dora Memorials Foundation (2019), and the Brenner Archive Research Institute, Ernst von Glasersfeld Archive Department, at the Leopold-Franzens University Innsbruck (2021).

 Between 1997 and 2006, Arnswald served as founding director of the European Institute for International Affairs Heidelberg (now known as the Institute for Cultural Research Heidelberg).
 He received teaching appointments in economics, business administration, international relations, and philosophy at institutions in Heidelberg, Bruchsal, and Darmstadt.
 In 2000, he was awarded the title of Assistant Professor by Schiller International University, Florida, United States (today: The Global American University, Schiller).
 In 2005, he led compact seminars for Oglethorpe University (Atlanta, Georgia) in Strasbourg, France.

-Until 2020, Arnswald held roles as a lecturer, research associate, and academic staff member at the Karlsruhe Institute of Technology (KIT) and its predecessor, the Universität Karlsruhe (TH).
+Until 2020, Arnswald held roles as a lecturer, research associate, and academic staff member at the Karlsruhe Institute of Technology (KIT) and its predecessor, the University of Karlsruhe (TH).
 His teaching there was primarily focused on the European Culture and History of Ideas (EUKLID) program, particularly in the area of practical philosophy.
 Since 2023, he has taught philosophy at the University of Kaiserslautern-Landau (Rheinland-Pfälzische Technische Universität Kaiserslautern-Landau).

 In 2023, in cooperation with Dr. Joaquín Jareño Alarcón (Murcia), he initiated the European Initiative for Online Tandem Higher Education for Ukraine (via Virtual Learning Environments).
 This initiative was supported by the Ministry of Education and Science of Ukraine, and the first tandem seminars aimed at supporting Ukrainian higher education during wartime commenced in 2024.